1nonlyMujahid/Security-Deployment-and-Testing/README.md

-This project was done in a group where we had to deploy and protect a network infrastructure that would closely resemble something that a medium-sized business would do.
+This project was done in a group where we had to deploy and protect a network infrastructure closely resembling something a medium-sized business would do.

 **Services that were deployed are:**
 1. Apache Web Service